Hereford Cathedral School: Controversy

-In December 2005 a former teacher was jailed for 27 months for setting up a secret camera in one of the school's changing rooms to film girl pupils undressing, and for downloading nearly 900 indecent images of children from the internet.
+In December 2005 a former teacher, Roger Toll, was jailed for 27 months for setting up a secret camera in one of the school's changing rooms to film girl pupils undressing, and for downloading nearly 900 indecent images of children from the internet.

 In November 2010, a former teacher, Neil Moore, was sentenced to 15 months for seducing a male pupil with alcohol at his home after messaging him on a dating website.

 In February 2017, the school was sued by a former pupil who alleged that when he was transitioning from female to male, the school discriminated against him.
 In response, the school's governing body said that the pupil had been withdrawn before any decision on his support had been made.

-In July 2020, a former teacher was convicted on several counts of having sexual activity with a student whilst in a position of trust.
+In July 2020, a former teacher, Colin Wilkes, was convicted on several counts of having sexual activity with a student whilst in a position of trust.
 The acts occurred over a decade prior.